Ice Cream Tote Tutorial

 Ice Cream Tote Tutorial by Penny Spool Quilts

-Turn right sides out and press so that the seam ends up in the middle of the strap, not along the edge.
+Turn right sides out.
+I use a hemostat my vet tech sister-in-law got me, but a bodkin or tweezers work, too.
+Press it so that the seam ends up in the middle of the strap, not along the edge.
 Repeat with the second strap.

 Ice Cream Tote Tutorial by Penny Spool Quilts